 Preventing Premature Labor

 Women should monitor their own condition throughout pregnancy and should alert their doctors at the first possible signs of labor.
-Doctors and their staff should have the training necessary to recognize potential preterm labor (which may include contractions, change in vaginal discharge, increased pressure in the pelvis, backache, and cramping) and must follow standard guidelines to prevent premature birth, when possible.
+Doctors and their staff should have the training necessary to recognize potential preterm labor and must follow standard guidelines to prevent premature birth, when possible.

 In order to prevent preterm labor from causing premature delivery, careful doctors may need to provide medication to stop contractions, to speed up the baby’s lung development, and to prevent infection (because a premature baby’s immune system may not be fully developed).

-Doctors typically impose requirements of bed rest, pelvic rest (abstaining from sex), and increased fluids, though modern studies are debating whether those actions are effective at preventing preterm labor.
+Doctors typically impose requirements of bed rest, pelvic rest, and increased fluids, though modern studies are debating whether those actions are effective at preventing preterm labor.
 Finally, doctors may surgically close the cervix to prevent early delivery (cervical cerclage).